Asteroid Zero-Four: Reception

 In the September 1979 edition of Dragon, Tim Kask compared Asteroid Zero-Four to Starfire, also published at the same time by Task Force Games, and found that Asteroid Zero-Four was "slightly more involved than Starfire" but promised to be excellent because both were designed by Stephen Cole.

 In Ares Magazine #1 (March 1980), Steve List rated Asteroid Zero-Four at 6 out of 9, saying, "the key to the game is the static defenses; missiles to pick off the incoming ships at long range and lasers to swallow up those who close.
 Massed attacks are necessary to saturate these defenses.
 While this game is not particularly good science fiction, it is fun to play."

 In the September 1980 issue of The Space Gamer (Issue No. 31), Steve Winter found "Asteroid Zero-Four to be "an intelligent, challenging game.
 It takes nerves and strategy to play well.
 If you can handle the bookkeeping, this one will make you sweat."

+In the October 1980 issue of Fantastic, game designer Greg Costikyan wrote "If there is a fault, it lies in the lack of innovative design: the premise seems an attempt to rationalize using a carrier system for space combat.
+Thus, the premise comes after the fact, rather than being the basis for the design of the game.
+This, in fact, seems to be Task Force's usual problem: a lack of imagination."

 Alestair Brown in White Dwarf #22 (December 1980 – January 1981) gave it a 6, and said "verdicts ranged from almost total bewilderment ... to enthusiastic enjoyment".

 In Issue 35 of Phoenix, Richard Jordan found the missile damage resolution too time-consuming, and concluded "A good idea, although too much bookkeeping for my liking [...]
-For Sc-Fi buffs well worth looking at, and for Wargamers in general an excellent cobination of Strategy and Tactics."
+For Sc-Fi buffs well worth looking at, and for Wargamers in general an excellent combination of Strategy and Tactics."

 In Issue 27 of Simulacrum, Joe Scoleri commented, "At its core, Asteroid Zero-Four is a shoot-em-up slugfest.
 The victory conditions require you to blast the hell out of the mining operations on the opposing asteroid while trying to keep yours from being blasted as badly."
 Scoleri did note the relative complexity of the game compared to other microgames, saying, "Of course, the game's detail comes at a price.
 While not overly complex or onerous for its time, today’s gamers may find Asteroid Zero-Four too labor intensive for a pure slugfest style game.